 Survey abandonment almost always occurs in the first pages of a survey

-Figure 1 illustrates a typical example showing the page by page dropout rate of a 15 page survey.
+Figure 1 illustrates a typical example showing the page by page dropout rate of a 15-page survey.

-The majority of dropouts occur at the first page.
+The majority of dropouts occur on the first page.
 This is a respondent’s first impression of the survey as they discover what it is all about and make some decision about whether to continue.
 Many do not continue.
 The second highest number of abandons occur on the next page.
 Here, respondents are still in the evaluation stages, considering whether they are invested enough in the survey or will abandon it.

 When we get to the second half of the survey, fewer dropouts occur.
 By this stage, the respondent is engaged in the survey and has decided to see it through completion.